rikutakei/blog_source/content/post/vim/vim_post_part1.md

 I personally disagree with this methodology.

 Yes, you have to get used to Vim somehow, but these programs and emulators are not good for this -- I don't think you will learn anything useful from them, other than how to edit stuff the way you normally would.
-In other words, you are better off using what you have already been using, if you are going to "learn" Vim this way.
+In other words, you are better off using what you have already been using if you are going to "learn" Vim this way.

-So, to avoid this from happening, I am going to go through some stuff that *_I_* believe is a bare minimum to get you started with Vim, without losing any audience (which is a huge challenge for any Vim tutorial).
+So, to avoid this from happening, I am going to go through some stuff that *_I_* believe is a bare minimum to get you started with Vim, without losing audience (which is a huge challenge for any Vim tutorial).

-In this post, I would like to first cover the basic concepts of Vim, and then introduce you to some of the commands/keys in Vim (that you probably won't learn in the tutorial) to get you started.
+In the upcoming series of posts, I would like to first cover the basic concepts of Vim, and then introduce you to some of the commands/keys in Vim (that you probably won't learn in the basic tutorials) to get you started.

 Specifically, I would like to cover: